GSA/fedramp-automation/src/validations/constraints/README.md

 ## 4.2.
 Getting the latest repository updates
 If you have previously cloned the FedRAMP Automation repository, to get the most recent changes
 1. Open the terminal.
-2. To change to the cloned repository directory, run the following command, replacing **\<fedramp-automation-repository\>** with the actual path:
+2. To navigate to the cloned repository directory, run the following command, replacing **\<fedramp-automation-repository\>** with the actual path:
    `$ cd <fedramp-automation-repository>`
 3. To verify that you are on the correct branch
    a.
 Run the following command: